Prof Andrew Scott touts the importance of compressing morbidity and aging well to realise multi-trillion dollar benefit of increasing life expectancy.

 “I think of this as the third epidemiological transition – we’ve tackled infant mortality, we’ve been tackling mid-life mortality.
 Now it’s this later stage, but we’re going to keep putting resources into it, because the better we get, the more valuable it becomes, which I think is a powerful logic.”

-Stay tuned for more from our interview with Professor Scott, where he shares his views on what needs to happen in order for society to benefit from the longevity dividend.
+Read more from our interview with Professor Scott in our next article, where he shares his views on what needs to happen in order for society to benefit from the longevity dividend.

 Professor Scott is a co-founder of The Longevity Forum, which will be hosting its annual Longevity Week event in November.
 Stay tuned for more top longevity stories focused on Longevity Week in the build-up, during and after the event.